What is Due Diligence?

 - What amount of debt is outstanding and what are its terms?

-- Are there any unusual revenue recognition?
+- Is there any unusual revenue recognition?

 The quality of the company’s technology and intellectual property

-- What patents do the company have?
+- What patents does the company have?

-- What trademarks do the company have?
+- What trademarks does the company have?

 - What copyrighted products and materials does the company use or own?